casper-network/docs/README.md

 ### Running the website locally

-1. Clone this repository on your machine: [docs-app](https://github.com/casper-network/casper-node/docs-app).
+1. Clone this repository on your machine: https://github.com/casper-network/docs/.
-2. Open the `docs-app` directory.
-3. Run the following commands:
+2. In the root folder, run the following commands:
     - `yarn install` - This is required only once for a folder
     - `yarn run start` - This will start the localhost server
-4. Access http://localhost:3000/ in your browser.
+3. Access http://localhost:3000/ in your browser.

-**Note**: The website refreshes as you make changes to the markdown files.
-However, if you change the structure or configuration of the website, you need to rerun steps 3 and 4.
+4. See the next section for details on how to [update the content](#updating-existing-content).

 ### Updating existing content

 1. Navigate to the `source/docs/casper` folder.
 2. Find the content you want to update and modify the markdown file(s).
 If you want to add new content, read the [Developer Guide](#developer-guide).
-3. Test your changes locally.
+3. [Run the website locally](#running-the-website-locally) to test your changes.
 4. Submit your changes using a pull request.

+**Note**: The website refreshes as you make changes to the markdown files.
+However, if you change the structure or configuration of the website, you need to re-start yarn using `yarn stop` and `yarn run start`.

 ### Adding new content